2019 / Nubank

 Problems & Goals

-• Create a prioritized feature backlog
+• Create a prioritized feature backlog to ensure a clear roadmap for development.

-• Analyze results and define next steps
+• Analyze results and outline next steps to guide future iterations and improvements.

 Results